HuyVuQuang1889/download-pologlot-with-scrapy/README.md

-# download-pologlot-with-scrapy
+# download-polyglot-with-scrapy
-Download audio mp3 from Pologlot with scrapy
+Download audio mp3 from Polyglot with scrapy